Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Truth be told, are your listening skills really as good as you think?

-Honestly, most of us aren’t good at it.
-I used to think I was a great listener.
-I’d throw in the occasional “Hmm" and just wait to react.
+Most of us aren’t good at it.
+I used to think I was a great listener, throwing in the occasional “Hmm" while waiting to react.

-But then one day, my friend Alina called me out.
-She was venting about her job, her boss, who was being a nightmare, her teammates, and how her underpaid job was draining her.
+But one day, my friend Alina called me out.
+She was venting about her job, her boss being a nightmare, her teammates, and how her underpaid job was draining her.

-Let’s explore what it really means to listen, and how we can get better at it.
+Let’s explore what it truly means to listen and how we can improve at it.

 What Is Real Listening?

-Real listening isn’t just about hearing someone’s voice, but it is about being fully present and expressing your genuine concern.
+Real listening isn’t just about hearing someone’s voice; it’s about being fully present and genuinely expressing your concern.

-The people are heard, recognized, and understood, and the other person walks away happily thinking,” That's a good one, they got me!"
+When people feel truly heard, recognized, and understood, they walk away happily thinking,” That's a good one, they got me!"

 People often confuse these two words.
-Hearing is a physical activity.
-Often, it is just background sound without meaning.
+Hearing is a physical activity— sound entering your ears, background noise without meaning.

-Listening, on the other hand, is a skill allows us to analyze what the other person is saying.
+Listening, on the other hand, is a skill that allows us to analyze, interpret, and connect with what the other person is saying.

-It’s like the difference between skimming a WhatsApp forward and actually reading a friend’s message.
+It’s like the difference between skimming a WhatsApp forward and actually reading a friend’s heartfelt message.

 Listening is not just another “soft skill”.
-It is a skill that decides whether people should trust you, respect you, and even recommend you for bigger opportunities--
+It is a core competency that decides whether people trust you, respect you, and even recommend you for bigger opportunities--

 • A colleague who feels heard will stand by you.